Legislative Priorities

 • Invest additional dollars in high-density residential infrastructure in our urban core.

 Since I have held office, addressing the high cost of living in Hawaii has been a top priority.
-In light of COVID-19, the economy and the cost of living are more important than ever.
-I have introduced several bills to address the high cost of living.
+With costs just increasing, legislation on the economy and the cost of living are more important than ever.
+During my time in the legislature, I have introduced several bills to address the high cost of living.

 First, one of my main priorities is to eliminate the General Excise Tax (GET) on food, medicine, and feminine hygiene products.
 Hawaii is one of only a handful of states that taxes food and medicine.
 Removing the GET from these necessities would immediately lower daily living costs for individuals and families in a wide range of income levels.
 This measure would go a long way in helping local families and benefit the community as a whole.